WebDevStudios/Hash-Link-Scroll-Offset/readme.txt

 == Description ==

 Often anchor links can be overachievers and can scroll a user past the section intended.
 This plugin attempts to change that by offering a setting that allows you to change the scroll offset when clicking anchors.
 It also adds a nice animated scrolling effect when clicking an anchor rather than the sudden jump that usually occurs.
 Even handles when visiting a hashed URL directly.

+Use the `no-scroll` class on any hash links that are not meant to scroll to an area of the page (Navigation for sliders, etc).

 == Installation ==